 3. You can double your contributions without doing any work.

 Instead of simply sending off your money, why not find out if anyone is offering to match?
-Consumerism Commentary is matching charitable contributions at the moment (until December 11th), and sites like Donation Doubler have lists of companies that will match your charitable contribution.
+Sites like Donation Doubler have lists of companies that will match your charitable contribution.
 Find one you like and suddenly you contribution goes twice as far!
+In many cases, employers match contributions.
+If your company is one of them, take advantage of it!

 4. You really CAN make a difference.